sunappushotto/docs/proposals/voting-types.md

 ---
-description: Learn more about the different ways you can vote on Snapshot
+description: Learn more about the different ways you can vote on Sunappushotto
 ---

 # Voting types

 {% hint style="info" %}
-Snapshot supports a number of different voting types and we plan to support many more in the future.
+Sunappushotto supports a number of different voting types and we plan to support many more in the future.
 If you would like to request a new voting type, please open a feature request here [https://features.snapshot.org/feature-requests](https://features.snapshot.org/feature-requests)
 {% endhint %}

 ### How does voting work?